 Emergency Ceases are cases where National Grid needs a service provider to stop delivering because of issues on the electricity system.
 This can be triggered in a service provider’s minimum run time (Min non zero time) a service provider should accept the emergency cease.
 In the case of being unable to run ramp down until minimum run time the provider should reject the instruction and start ramping down once minimum run time has been reached.

 National Grid will have provision for emergency cease where it will send the cease instruction before minimum non-zero time is past.
-The DUI will have an ‘E-’ to indicate it is an emergency cease. i.e. if you receive a dispatch with a DUI of : ‘DIS0931239abc12’ an emergency cease would have a DUI of ‘E-DIS0931239abc12’.
+The DUI will have an ‘E-’ to indicate it is an emergency cease. i.e. if Servie Provder receives a dispatch with a DUI of : ‘DIS0931239abc12’ an emergency cease would have a DUI of ‘E-DIS0931239abc12’.

 In the circumstances when Service Provider sends emergency redeclaration and the contract is dispatched, National Grid will send cease instruction irrespective of whether the contract has past the minimum non-zero time.
 National Grid expects Service Provider to accept this cease instruction.